v8/v8.dev/src/docs/embed.md

 Of course, creating a local handle every time you create an object can result in a lot of handles!
 This is where handle scopes are very useful.
 You can think of a handle scope as a container that holds lots of handles.
 When the handle scope’s destructor is called all handles created within that scope are removed from the stack.
 As you would expect, this results in the objects to which the handles point being eligible for deletion from the heap by the garbage collector.

-Returning to our very simple example, described in [Getting Started](TODO), in the following diagram you can see the handle-stack and heap-allocated objects.
+Returning to [our very simple hello world example](#hello-world), in the following diagram you can see the handle-stack and heap-allocated objects.
 Note that `Context::New()` returns a `Local` handle, and we create a new `Persistent` handle based on it to demonstrate the usage of `Persistent` handles.

 ![](images/local_persist_handles_review.png)